python-websockets/websockets/docs/howto/django.rst

 separate thread. :func:`~asyncio.to_thread` is available since Python 3.9.
 In earlier versions, use :meth:`~asyncio.loop.run_in_executor` instead.

-Finally, we start a server with :func:`~websockets.server.serve`.
+Finally, we start a server with :func:`~websockets.asyncio.server.serve`.

 We're ready to test!